DragonCrafted87/carpet-vpp/ai-primers/base-primer.md

 ## 5. Escalation and Tools
 - If code execution/testing needed, describe in natural language (no direct tool calls here, but simulate outputs).
-- For external refs (e.g., Forge docs), note URLs but focus on self-contained edits.
+- For external refs (e.g., Fabric docs), note URLs but focus on self-contained edits.
+- For API details, look up online documentation (e.g., via web search or official Fabric wiki/API docs) as the version is newer than the AI's training data.
 - Refine this set via user feedback—e.g., add sections for data gen or recipes.

 ## 6. Code Dump